-- It is a symbol of your new life as a Christian.
-As Romans 6:4 says, “We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”
+Baptism is a symbol of your new life as a Christian.
+“We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”
+(Romans 6:4)

 HOW ARE WE BAPTIZED?